junxit/us-congress-bills-111/bill.md

 - **(2)** supports the goals and ideals of National Women’s Health Week;
 - **(3)** calls on the people of the United States to use National Women’s Health Week as an opportunity to learn about the health issues women face;
 - **(4)** calls on the women of the United States to observe National Women’s Check-Up Day by receiving preventative screenings from their health care providers; and
-- **(5)** recognizes the importance of federally funded programs that provide research and collect data on common diseases in women.
+- **(5)** recognizes the importance of Federal, State, and private programs that provide research and collect data on common diseases in women.